LearnOnDemandSystems/docs/tms/arvato-marketplace/user-accounts/create-student-account.md

 # How do I create an account for a student?

-Students must have accounts in the TMS to be enrolled in classes to access their labs.
+Students must have accounts in the Skillable TMS to be enrolled in classes to access their labs.
 You can manually create these accounts for your students.

 To create a user account:
 1. Click **Admin** to open the **Admin** menu or navigate to **Site Administration**.